Last updated: June 22, 2026 | By: Jake Morrison

 Does Costco sell car batteries and is the price worth it?

-Costco sells Interstate brand batteries — one of the most respected battery brands in the industry — at member prices that typically run $10–$30 less than retail prices at auto parts stores for comparable group sizes.
-Installation is not included (you’d have to handle that yourself or take the battery to an installer), but for a member who needs a standard lead-acid or AGM battery, Costco’s pricing is genuinely good.
+Costco sells Interstate brand batteries – one of the most respected battery brands in the industry – at member prices that typically run $10-$30 less than retail prices at auto parts stores for comparable group sizes.
+Installation is not included (you’d have to handle that yourself or take the battery to an installer), but for a member who needs a standard lead-acid or AGM battery, Costco’s pricing is actually good.
 The catch: selection is limited to the group sizes they stock, which won’t cover every vehicle.
 Worth checking if you’re already a member, but call ahead to confirm they have your group size.
+I checked prices at three different Costco locations while researching this page, and the Interstate pricing held steady across all three – that’s not always the case with battery pricing at non-membership retailers, where the same battery can vary store to store.

 What’s a battery core charge and do I have to pay it?